givenmnisi6/Car-Evaluation/README.md

 2. Support Vector Machine (SVM)
 3. Random Forest

+## Google Colab
+This assignment was completed in Google Colab, an online platform for Python programming and Machine Learning.

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments
-- The Car Evaluation Database used in this project is sourced from the UCI Machine Learning Repository.